HMHS Britannic

 Britannic was launched just before the start of the First World War.
 She was designed to be the safest of the three ships with design changes made during construction due to lessons learned from the sinking of the Titanic.
-She was laid up at her builders, Harland and Wolff, in Belfast for many months before being requisitioned as a hospital ship.
-In 1915 and 1916 she served between the United Kingdom and the Dardanelles.
-On the morning of 21 November 1916 she was shaken by an explosion caused by a naval mine of the Imperial German Navy near the Greek island of Kea and sank 55 minutes later, killing 30 people.
+She was laid up at her builders, Harland & Wolff, in Belfast, for many months before being requisitioned as a hospital ship.
+In 1915 and 1916 she operated between the United Kingdom and the Dardanelles.